mdibl/package_downloads/blat/readme.md

   - BIN_DEPENDENCIES
   - LIB_DEPENDENCIES

-## Used To Verify the install was a success
+### Used To Verify the install was a success
   - FILE_CHECK
   - DIR_CHECK

+### Used to copy files to ../bin /../lib ../lib64 ../include
   - BIN_FILES
   - INCLUDE_DIR
   - LIB64_DIR